tdube2014/Discharge/Readme.md

   <img src="Images/Peg Test Images/Peg Test Fig 1.png" title="Peg Test Fig 1">
 </p>

- Place a level rod on Peg D. Shoot the elavation from Peg C to Peg D (near elavation).
+Place a level rod on Peg D. Shoot the elevation from Peg C to Peg D (near elevation).
 Record elevation and distance **(Figure 2a)**.
 Rotate level 180 degrees, move level rod to Peg A and shoot elevation from Peg C to Peg A (far elevation).
 Record elevation and distance. **(Figure 2b)** Do not move level rod form Peg A.

 <br>
 <br>
 <br>